vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 ### Transformer-based Architecture

-Figure shows the Transformer for Team-aware Item Recommendation architecture (TTIR).
+The figure below shows the Transformer for Team-aware Item Recommendation architecture (TTIR).
 This model is made up of three major parts: the input representation layer, the encoder layer, and the output layer for recommendation.

 <p align="center">
     <img src="/images/recsys-moba/model_ttir.png" width="750">